olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 #### Node.js

-A sample script reading from S3 in Node.js would look like this
+A sample script reading from S3 in Node.js would look like this:

 ```
 const AWS = require('aws-sdk')